-GUARDIAN ANGEL TUITION ASSISTANCE SCHOLARSHIP PROGRAM
+GUARDIAN ANGEL SCHOLARSHIP PROGRAM

 The Sacred Heart Guardian Angel Tuition Assistance Scholarship Program exists to help families who need and request financial help in the payment of their tuition.
-Parents must formally apply for assistance.
-No assistance is given unless an application form is filled out and submitted.
-Application forms are available upon request from the secretary in the school office and are due in the office by September 15.
+Parents must formally apply for assistance using the Good Shepherd Scholarship website (https://goodshepherdscholarship.com).
+No assistance is given unless the online application is filled out and submitted.
+Applications will be accepted starting January 30 of the previous year.

-Assistance will be granted on the basis of (1) Family financial need (2) Conduct and deportment of student(s) (3) Volunteerism record of family (4) Active participation in parish life (5) Academic standing of student in school.
-Contributions to the Guardian Angel Tuition Assistance Scholarship Program are welcome from alumni, grandparents, parish members and patrons.
-Checks should be made out to the "Sacred Heart Guardian Angel Tuition Assistance Scholarship Program."
+Contributions to the Guardian Angel Scholarship Program are welcome from alumni, grandparents, parish members and benefactors.
+Checks should be made out to the "Sacred Heart Guardian Angel Scholarship Program."
 Donations are tax-deductible.